 Perhaps it’s no surprise that I ended up running a Bed & Breakfast.
 I was born in Soviet Union, a time when our cultures were foreign and often misunderstood.
 As a child I spent my summers at my grandparents’ farm in the southern part of Ukraine on the shores of the Azov Sea.
 My grandmother was the most warm host, and the setting was idyllic.
 Her cooking was very engaging activity, her recipes were traditional, and her kitchen musings fueled my passion for cooking at the age of nine.
 By my twelfth birthday I cooked for the family and friends.
 I still love cooking for friends and family.

 As many women from Soviet Union I have had solid education that has given me both a strong character and a confidence.
-I am a graduate of Railway Engineering Academy (former Leningrad, now St. Petersburg, Russia), where I received my MS in Electrical Engineering.
+I am a graduate of Railway Engineering Academy (St. Petersburg, Russia), where I received my MS in Electrical Engineering.
 My personal ambition evolved soon after that, and I immigrated to the United Kingdom in 1985.
 Fast-forward to twenty-five years later, and you will have seen that I settled in New York City with my husband and now grown daughter, had 20+ years of corporate management experience.
 As time moved on, I began to yearn for my own projects.
 To own a Bed and Breakfast presented me with an opportunity to try myself as an innkeeper.